dkwik/digital-garden/my-digital-garden/content/03-evergreen/Sabbath is a gift, but it takes 'sacrifice'.md

 ---
 dateCreated: 2023-10-08T10:03:45-04:00
-dateModified: 2023-11-10T08:06:10-05:00
+dateModified: 2023-11-17T12:06:26-05:00
 tags: []
 sources:
 ---

 # Sabbath is a gift, but it takes 'sacrifice' to receive it

 Taking a full day off from work during the Sabbath - how hard can that be?
-To be honest, I find it challenging, particularly with [[boundaries of time, place, and mind|boundaries of mind]] with my side projects.
+To be honest, I find it challenging, particularly with boundaries of mind with my side projects.
 It's not that I don't want to kick back, relax, and take a chill pill, it's that I do love to relax, and I'd love for something to come out of my side projects *even more*.

 Turns out people back in biblical times struggled with this too: